Using the combined ORDS data, we hope to expand upon the insights produced by individual ORA members, to incorporate data from across repair networks.

 We also want the wider community to be able to engage in this analysis – the ORDS datasets are open and downloadable.
 If you have found something interesting in the data, please get in touch.
 We can also provide tool support to analyse the data.

-Insights from ORA members
+Other analysis from ORA members

 - Analysis of Repair Monitor results 2018 (Repair Cafe Foundation)

 - How repair can affect CO2 emissions (Repair Cafe Foundation)

 - Statistics on repairs (Anstiftung)